 Only a few years ago the recommended amount for riding was 30-60 grams of carbohydrates per hour, which works out at about 120-240 calories an hour (nerd bit: kilocalories, kcal, but everyone apart from lab chemists and physics boffins uses calories and kilocalories/kcal interchangeably).
 By the way that’s not some hand-me-down advice but from a sports science journal from 2016 and for long a consensus.

-Now the calorie intake during racing is more like 400-500 calories per hour.
+Now the calorie intake during racing is more like 400-500 calories per hour, taking up 120g of carbs per hour.
 This is a revolution rather than an incremental change.
 In a short space of time the amount of energy ingested has doubled.

 400-500 calories an hour is a lot.
 A typical energy bar like a Powerbar is 200 calories, a Named energy gel is 70 calories.
 We can do some simple addition, they’re round numbers for ease of illustration.
-On a big mountain stage or a monument classic a rider can burn 6,000 calories.
+On a big mountain stage or a one day Monument a rider can burn 6,000 calories.
 The body has roughly 2,000 calories in glycogen reserves.
-Consume 500 calories an hour for six hours and that’s 500 x 6 = 3,000 calories and so we’re at 2,000 + 3,000 = 5,000 calories and not far short of the day’s expenditure, add breakfast or food just before the race, and the body able to tap into bodyfat reserves and you can cover the day’s efforts.
+Consume 500 calories an hour for six hours and that’s 500 x 6 hours = 3,000 calories and so we’re at 2,000 stored + 3,000 consumed = 5,000 calories and not far short of the day’s expenditure, add breakfast or food just before the race, and the body able to tap into bodyfat reserves and you can cover the day’s efforts if you eat this much.
 Try the older suggested rate of 240 calories an hour and it’s 240 x 6 = 1,440 calories, this comes up much shorter.
 Only it’s not so simple, the body isn’t a steam train where you can just shovel in more coal to up the pace, nor a car where you add fuel to keep the tank topped up.